-James Salter is the author of numerous books, including the novels All That Is, Solo Faces, Light Years, A Sport and a Pastime, The Arm of Flesh (revised as Cassada), and The Hunters; the memoirs Gods of Tin and Burning… More about James Salter
+James Salter authored numerous books, including the novels All That Is, Solo Faces, Light Years, A Sport and a Pastime, The Arm of Flesh (revised as Cassada), and The Hunters; the memoirs Gods of Tin and Burning the Days; the collections Dusk and Other Stories, which won the 1989 PEN/Faulkner Award, and Last Night,… More about James Salter

 Paperback | $16.00

 Published by Vintage Jul 27, 1999| 256 Pages| 5-3/16 x 8| ISBN 9780375703928

 "The contemporary writer most admired and envied by other writers. . . .
 He can . . . break your heart with a sentence." –Washington Post Book World